dyaghas/obsidian-vault/OS-and-Computers/linux/commands/Basic commands.md

 -   `-d`: offset deletes the history entry at the **OFFSET** position.
 -   `-a`: appends history lines.

+All the previous commands will be listed with a number.
+Typing !ListedNumber (!5 for example) will execute the command with re respective number.

 ---------------

 # uname - Unix Name